AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/rules-engine/technical-details.md

 ## Rules delivery

 Rules delivery occurs by using a network request from the Experience Platform SDKs to a static endpoint that is defined as part of the SDK configuration.
-The rules file for each mobile property is hosted on [https://assets.adobedtm.com](https://assets.adobedtm.com). <!--- This URL does not work???>
+The rules file for each mobile property is hosted on `https://assets.adobedtm.com`.

 This request is a conditional `GET` and occurs by default at the start of each new application session.
 In Experience Platform Launch, when the set of rules that were configured for a mobile property change, these changes will be picked up by the Experience Platform SDK in the next session or after the application is restarted.